 BitDevs is a community for those interested in discussing and participating in the research and development of Bitcoin and related protocols.
 You can be well versed with or new to the topics, all are welcome.
 Be advised: discussion will be technical.

 Our monthly Socratic Seminar events are formatted to foster debate, information sharing and lively discussion.
-In the weeks preceding the event, discussion topics are collated by meetup members from a variety of sources: pull requests in the Bitcoin Core, lnd, grin and other relevant repositories; we study network statistics, research papers, technical blog posts, IRC logs, network monitors and more.
+In the weeks preceding the event, discussion topics are collated by meetup members from a variety of sources: pull requests in popular git repositories (e.g. Bitcoin Core, lnd, c-lightning, Joinmarket, Elements Alpha and Electrum), research papers, technical blog posts, IRC logs, network monitors and more.
 After a period of discussion, some events will have presentations of open source projects, companies, research and other relevant materials.
 A feedback and Q&A section follow.
 After the event the group gathers at a nearby restaurant to socialize.

 A newsletter is sent out the day of the event which outlines discussion topics.
 Archives of discussion topics and presentations can be found in the event descriptions of past meetups.
 The discussion portion of the event is NEVER recorded.
 It is recommended that you have a firm grasp of the basics of Bitcoin in order to extract the most value from our Socratic events.

 Please contact the organizers if you’d like to present at a future Socratic event or have a recommended topic for discussion: bitdevsnyc at gmail.
 There are different requirements for presentations depending on the nature of the project.